Meeds-io/whitepaper/en/2-deeds.md

 - organizations with the highest engagement, regardless of their size (engagement rate in relation to the WoM)
 - scarcer deeds

-> The Meeds association reserves the right to change the formula if required – if some specific use cases arise for instance.
+> The Meeds Association reserves the right to change the formula if required – if some specific use cases arise for instance.
 The association can also blacklist any Hub that hijacks the formula to its unique benefit.

-As the Hubs are rewarded with Meeds and incentivized to redistribute them as rewards to their users against their engagement – the interest of both the communities and their users are aligned in the same virtuous revenue sharing cycle.
+As the Hubs are rewarded with MEED and incentivized to redistribute them as rewards to their users against their engagement – the interest of both the communities and their users are aligned in the same virtuous revenue sharing cycle.
 Thus, the WoM offers a new work model, that re-shapes the employer/employee relationship as a partnership.

 The “mintium” model is the first of a kind - it goes further than the traditional freemium one, as not only the services are free to use but both the organizations and their users are rewarded for using them.